DrGeoff/opengles3-book/README.md

 OpenGL ES 3.0 Programming Guide
 ===============================

+This repository is a fork of the original OpenGL ES 3.0 sample code repository with the addition of the Linux DRM platform.
-This repository contains the sample code for the OpenGL ES 3.0 Programming Guide by Addison-Wesley Professional (http://www.opengles-book.com).
+The repository contains the sample code for the OpenGL ES 3.0 Programming Guide by Addison-Wesley Professional (http://www.opengles-book.com).

 ## Platforms ##
 The sample code for the OpenGL ES 3.0 Programming Guide currently builds on the following platforms:

 * Microsoft Windows
 * Linux X11
+* Linux DRM
 * Android 4.3+ NDK (C/C++)
 * Android 4.3+ SDK (Java)
 * iOS7